0xdod/fileserve/README.md

 # File Upload Service

-This is a Golang application serving as a File Upload Service.
-It handles HTTP requests for file uploads and downloads.
+This is a Golang http application for uploading and downloading files.
 It uses AWS S3 for file storage and sqlite3 as a database

 ## Requirements